 iDeCo plans are individual voluntary tax-advantaged private pension plans contracted by the employee with a pension institution.
 While only individuals make contributions and employers do not make contributions to iDeCo plans, the maximum amounts that an employee can contribute depend on whether the employee is enrolled in employer-sponsored pension plans.

-The maximum contribution amounts for iDeCo plans would increase as follows:
+The maximum contribution amounts for iDeCo plans are expected to increase for contributions made from January 2027 as follows:

 Self-employed individuals, students | JPY 68,000 | JPY 75,000 |